mehwaffle10/Waffle_Balance/README.md

 ### Bridges
 - No longer collide with friendly arrows
+- Can be placed inside of trees
 - Fixed an issue with bridges spawned on a map having the wrong Z value

+### Platforms
+- No longer hit by slashes, only jabs
+- Siege can no longer fire through them
+- Can be placed inside of trees

 ## VEHICLES